 Differing perspectives on the child language environment

 Which approach should one choose when describing children’s language environments?
 The Close Study approach takes the general stance that richer data is better data, with the primary problem being that the researcher can’t know how well their zoomed-in perspective generalizes to the rest of the population.
-The Panoramic approach takes the general stance that more data is better data, with the primary problem being that the researcher can’t know if they are measuring the right phenomena, particularly when importing pre-conceived notions about learning into culturally unfamiliar contexts.
-The ideal solution, of course, is to thoroughly annotate and analyze large, representative samples of data, but doing so would require many years of well-funded multi-researcher commitment—a risky prospect for a basic descriptive question.
+The Panoramic approach takes the general stance that more data is better data, with the primary problem being that the researcher can’t know if they are measuring the right phenomena, particularly when studying development into culturally unfamiliar contexts.
+The ideal solution, of course, is to annotate and analyze large, representative samples of data, but doing so requires many years of well-funded multi-researcher commitment—a risky prospect for descriptive work.

 One alternative approach is to add complementary data to a community where one approach has already been taken.
 For example, extensive ethnographic research among multiple indigenous Mayan communities of Southern Mexico and Guatemala has forged a consistent view of childrearing and child-directed speech: adult caregivers shape infants’ and young children’s worlds such that the children learn to attend to what is going on around them rather than expecting to be the center of attention (e.g., Brown, 2011, 2014; de León, 2011; Gaskins, 2000; Pye, 1986; Rogoff, Paradise, Arauz, Correa-Chávez, & Angelillo, 2003).
-These findings lay out an extensive ideology of caregiving, including a number of component attitudes (e.g., infants as inappropriate/inadequate conversational partners) that can be used to make predictions about quantitative features of Mayan children’s linguistic input.
+These findings lay out an extensive ideology of caregiving, including a number of component attitudes (e.g., infants as inadequate conversational partners) that can be used to make predictions about quantitative features of Mayan children’s linguistic input.
 Importantly, however, it is not clear how these attitudes play out on the scale of daylong averages; preferences for when and how to talk to children are balanced by the many other demands of everyday life.
 On this view, we may feel certain that the Panoramic view indeed captures the transmission of critical linguistic and cultural knowledge, but we can’t point to where it happens.
 That said, a handful of findings up until now suggest a promising, though imperfect link between the attitudes and ideologies described in Close Study work and the average behavioral patterns from Panoramic work in those same communities.

 In the case of Mayan child language environments, findings using a larger-sample or Panoramic-type approach have been fairly consistent with the caregiving practices described in previous Close Study work.
 Shneidman (2012) used short videos of interaction to conduct a quantitative, longitudinal study of the Yucatec children’s typical speech experiences.
 She indeed found that infants were rarely spoken to, but that the prevalence of speech directed to children increased enormously with age, mostly due to an influx of speech from other children.
 That said, the input rate from adults predicted children’s later vocabulary size more than their total input rate.
 Casillas and colleagues (2019) used daylong recordings with children in a Tseltal Mayan community, again finding that infants and young children were spoken to rarely.
-However, they found no increase in speech input with age, and the majority of speech came from adult women, even when children were old enough to independently follow their older siblings and cousins around.
+However, they found no increase in speech input with age, and the majority of speech came from adult women.
 The studies collectively suggest that, consistent with Close Study work in these and similar communities, (female) adult speech to infants and young children is relatively rare, but is a prominent and predictive source of linguistic input in Mayan children’s language development.